Skip to content

 A Denver homeowner discovered a driver he had never met had been added to his Progressive auto policy.
 The driver was identified through what the insurance industry calls an Additional Driver Discovery (A.D.D.) search, which cross-references DMV records, vehicle registrations, driver licenses, and other public data sources to find drivers the carrier believes live at the policyholder's address.

-The Denver homeowner only resolved the issue after weeks of back-and-forth with Progressive, filing a complaint with state insurance regulators, and signing a sworn statement that he did not know the supposed additional driver.
+The Denver homeowner only resolved the issue after weeks of back and forth with Progressive, filing a complaint with state insurance regulators, and signing a sworn statement that he did not know the supposed additional driver.

 Source: CBS News Colorado, Mystery Driver on Progressive Policy (December 2024)